 Several images likely pop into your mind when you think about Boy Scouts and Girl Scouts: hiking, camping out in the woods and boxes of Thin Mints and those soft shortbread cookies.
 But there’s more to scouting than friendship and food.
-Your son or daughter can walk away with a series of skills, adding a general understanding of finance and money management.
+Your son or daughter can walk away with a series of skills, involving a general understanding of finance and money management.

 Check out our investment calculator.